Sunday China Drive | Onvo L90: full-size three-row EV meets budget-friendly pricing

 Verdict

-The Onvo L90 fulfils its role as a full-size family EV with solid range, refined comfort, and a competitive tech package.
+The Onvo L90 is positioned as a full-size family EV offering extended range, swappable battery support, and a comprehensive technology package.
 Priced from 179,800 yuan (25,000 USD) under the BaaS model, it brings premium features like adaptive air suspension and ET9-level motor to a more accessible segment.

 More than just a scaled-up L60, the L90 offers real third-row usability, efficient 900V charging, and a spacious, well-appointed interior.
 Its composed ride and family-focused design reflect Onvo’s effort to reshape expectations for entry-level full-size EVs tailored to Chinese households.